Skip to Content

 How to Propagate Prickly Pear Cactus

 Here are the steps you take to propagate a prickly pear cactus pad.
-I had a 100% success rate with the prickly pear pads I ordered!
+I have propagated many pads over the years and have had a 100% success rate.

 1. Take a cutting

-To propagate prickly pear cactus pads from a cutting, first gently pull one off of the main plant.
+To propagate a prickly pear cactus from a cutting, first gently break a pad off of the main plant.
 Try to get as clean of a separation as you can.

 Why do the cut ends need to callus over?

-Cacti in general do not need a lot of water, and too much water can kill them fast.
-When you take a fresh cutting, that is like a main line into the plant.
+Cacti in general do not need a lot of water because they are drought tolerant and store their own water supply.
+Too much water will kill them.
+When you take a fresh cutting, the area you break off is like a main line into the plant.

-The callus is a protective layer and prevent the cutting from taking in too much water.
+The callus provides a protective layer and prevents the cutting from taking in too much water.
 This is the same process for propagating other similar plants like succulents and snake plants.
-(See my posts on how to propagate succulents from leaves and cuttings and my guide on 4 ways to propagate snake plants.)
+(See my articles on how to propagate succulents from leaves and cuttings and my guide on propagating snake plants.)

-Here’s about what it will look like as the end callouses over.
+Here’s about what it will look like as the ends callus over.

 prickly pear cutting callused over